 Ask yourself the question, what do I value the most in life?

-For me, that answer is easy; my family, my friends and my well-being.
-That’s why I prioritize these the three things.
+For me, that answer is easy; my family, my friends, and my well-being.
+That’s why I prioritize these three things.
 I find that the more I focus on these three things, the happier I feel.

 I always make time for my family, and I catch up with my close friends regularly.